PowerShellCrack/AzureSite2SiteVPNLab/README.md

 <span style="background-color:Yellow;">**IMPORTANT**: All scripts list above can be ran multiple times!
 If ran a second time, it will check all configurations and attempt to repair and issues. this can be useful when public IP has changed on home network</span>

+If all went well, the vyos router will connect each Azure site.
 ### Azure VM

 The last thing to do is setup a VM in your Azure lab without Public IP and connect to it from you hyper-V vm.
 This is a good test to see if your VPN is connected